wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-conference-call-with-java-dr.md

 You will be using [Gradle](https://gradle.org/) to manage your dependencies and run your application.
 Additionally, you'll need to make sure you have a copy of the JDK installed.
 I will be using JDK 11 in this tutorial, but anything JDK 8 and higher should work.

-Finally, you'll need the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli) installed.
-You'll use it to purchase a phone number and configure your Nexmo account to point at your new application.
+Finally, you'll need the [Vonage CLI](https://github.com/Vonage/vonage-cli) installed.
+You'll use it to purchase a phone number and configure your Vonage account to point at your new application.

 <sign-up number></sign-up>